jetersen/bamboohr-timesheet-extension/privacy-policy.md

-# Privacy Policy for browser-extension-template
+# Privacy Policy for bamboohr-timesheet-extension

 No data or personal information is collected by bamboohr-timesheet-extension.